Most Women With Metastatic Breast Cancer Have Troubling Treatment Side Effects, Willing To Discuss Dosing Options With Doctor

 If you’ve been diagnosed with metastatic breast cancer, the results of this study offer some interesting insights.

 If you have troubling treatment-related side effects, it’s a good idea to tell your doctor right away so you can discuss how to ease them.
-In some cases, your doctor may be able to prescribe medicines to help or recommend complementary therapies, such as acupuncture or mindfulness meditation.
+In some cases, your doctor may be able to prescribe medicines to help or recommend complementary therapies.

 You also may want to talk to your doctor about this study and ask if a dose reduction might help ease your side effects, while still effectively treating the cancer.